First, read about first conditionals below. Then, when you are ready, try these first conditional practice exercises.

 - It doesn't matter if you say the situation or the result first.

-- You can use "unless" to mean "if not".
+- You can use unless to mean if (you) don't.

 You can use present simple, continuous or perfect to give the possible situation.